Skip to main content

 Layer 2: Track Employee Flows in Won Accounts

 When you identify that a competitor won a major public contract, add the contracting authority (or its key service providers) to your prospect tracking list.
 Then configure competitor-relationships to monitor employee movements between those entities and your competitors.
-If a key decision-maker at that institution later hires someone from a different competitor, it might signal an openness to switching vendors when the contract comes up for renewal.
+If a key decision-maker at that institution later hires someone from a different competitor, it may signal openness to switching vendors when the contract comes up for renewal.

 Layer 3: Time Your Outreach to Contract Renewals